 The work of Erin Endicott.

-Many of us grey haired knitters may recall the art to wear movement and some of the that became familiar at the height of home machine knitting and seminar circuits.
-I am beginning a thread that makes an effort to discover them in present time, will add to this post as I find links.
+Many of us grey-haired knitters may recall the art to wear movement and some of them became familiar at the height of home machine knitting and seminar circuits.
+I am beginning a thread that makes an effort to discover them in the present time, will add to this post as I find links.
 The order is purely random, includes published teachers and some of the knitters/ fiber artists found in the book documenting the birth of the movement pictured below.

 I made a plastic bag woven piece back in my student days, it was woven, rya knotted onto a wool warp, with jingle bells and pom poms as both a decorative and a sound element; in an instance of art school need to name I called the piece my “Ceremonial Costume for an Acid Rain Dance”.
 At the time colored plastic bags were hard to fine, friends mailed them to me from wherever they traveled.

 Switching to the abbreviated cowls/collars I found I needed lighter weight large “buttons”.
 These are hard to find or often expensive enough that in production the added cost would affect pricing significantly.
 As and avid collector of craft and multi media supplies, I have a significant stash of polymer clay dating back from months to decades.
 In an ah ah! moment I made prototypes for what I thought might solve the button weight and supply problem.
 After the fact I began to do searches on care of polymer clay buttons and methods used in making them, which in turn led to a big oops! moment.